What is Azure Data Manager for Energy?

 What is the OSDU standard?

-OSDU (Open Subsurface Data Universe) is an open data standard for the energy industry, developed by The Open Group.
-It defines a vendor-neutral data model and APIs for exchanging energy data.
-All major energy companies and software vendors support the standard.
+OSDU (Open Subsurface Data Universe) is an open data standard for the energy industry, maintained by The Open Group.
+It defines a vendor-neutral data model and APIs for exchanging exploration, production, and energy data.
+Azure Data Manager for Energy keeps the service current with new OSDU milestone releases.

 Is the service only relevant for oil and gas companies?

-No. Energy Data Services is suitable for the entire energy sector, including renewable energy, geothermal and carbon capture and storage.
-The OSDU standard is increasingly used for wind, solar and hydrogen data as well.
+No. The platform suits the entire energy sector, including renewable energy, geothermal, and carbon capture and storage.
+The OSDU standard is increasingly used for wind, solar, and hydrogen data as well.

 How is existing data migrated?